Palermo Stone: Significance

+In addition, while the names of Hor-Aha (1st dynasty), Anedjib (1st dynasty), Qa'a (1st dynasty), and Menkaure (4th dynasty) have not survived, their positions can still be inferred based on their surviving registers.

-New Kingdom Egyptian king lists, such as the Turin Canon (13th century BCE) and the Abydos king list (reign of Seti I, 1294–1279 BCE), identify Menes (probably Narmer) (c.
+The New Kingdom Egyptian king lists, such as the Turin Canon (13th century BCE) and the Abydos king list (reign of Seti I, 1294–1279 BCE), identify Menes (probably Narmer) (c.
 3100 or 3000 BCE) as the first king of the First Dynasty and so credit him with unifying Egypt.
 However, the top register of the Royal Annals names some predynastic rulers of Upper and Lower Egypt, presumably referring to a time before Egypt was unified.
 Identification of these kings with historical persons remains controversial.